splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/troubleshooting/common-nodejs-troubleshooting.rst

 .. _enable-debug-metrics:

-Enable debug metrics
+Activate debug metrics
 ---------------------------------

-You can enable internal debug metrics by setting the ``SPLUNK_DEBUG_METRICS_ENABLED`` environment variable to true.
+You can activate internal debug metrics by setting the ``SPLUNK_DEBUG_METRICS_ENABLED`` environment variable to true.
 For more information, see :ref:`nodejs-otel-debug-metrics`.

 .. _nodejs-trace-exporter-issues: